/

 Written byFien Demeyere

-The summer season is beautiful.
-Long evenings, plenty of competitions, and more time to enjoy horsesports.
-However, the warm weather affects the performances that you and your horse can deliver.
-In this blog, we’ll share 4 tips to appear in optimal condition at the start.
+The summer season is wonderful.
+Long evenings, plenty of competitions, and more time to enjoy horses and equestrian sport.
+But warm weather can impact the performance you and your horse can deliver.
+In this blog, we share 4 tips to help you arrive at the start line in top form.

-2. Adapt your horse’s ration and do not forget the electrolytes!
+2. Adjust the feed ration — and don’t forget the electrolytes!

-Cavalor Electroliq Balance or Cavalor Electrolyte Balance will replenish the lost electrolytes and help your horse recover well.
-The ideal time to offer these electrolytes is directly after training.
-You could also feed them a maximum of 1,5 hours before training, but immediately afterwards has the best effect.
-No minerals will be lost that way, and your horse’s reserves are quickly replenished.
-Do you want to be sure your horse receives enough hydration and electrolytes on hot days?
-Use Cavalor Mash & Mix – mash to mix the electrolytes through.
-It tastes great, and definitely helps your horse recover.
+With Cavalor Electroliq Balance or Cavalor Electrolyte Balance, you can replenish lost electrolytes and support proper recovery.
+The ideal time to give electrolytes is shortly after exercise.
+You can also give them up to 1.5 hours before exercise, but administering them immediately after yields the best results.
+This way, minerals are not lost, and your horse’s reserves are quickly replenished.
+Want to make sure your horse gets enough fluids and electrolytes on hot days?
+Use Cavalor Mash & Mix to mix in the electrolytes.
+Or use Cavalor Sportmash Recup, a protein-rich mash for recovery after exercise.
+It includes electrolytes (sodium, potassium and chloride) to replenish loss after sweating.
+Tasty for your horse, and great for recovery.

 3. Establish a grooming routine